mpartel/backup-scripts/README.markdown

 The production server has a user+group called `backupreader`.
 The backup server shall have passwordless SSH access to this user.
-In the production server's `/etc/ssh/sshd_config` I limit this user to SFTP only and chroot it to `/backup/ready` with the following configuration block.
+The production server's `/etc/ssh/sshd_config` limit this user to SFTP only and chroot it to `/backup/ready` with the following configuration block.

     Match User backupreader